Your cart is currently empty!

 The History of DISC Theory and Hiring

-To understand why you shouldn’t only use DISC as a pre-employment test, it’s important to note that one of the earliest uses of DISC theory was actually a selection assessment.
+To understand why you shouldn’t only use DISC as a pre-employment test, it’s important to note that one of the earliest uses of DISC theory was a selection assessment.

 Wait, what?
-William Moulton Marston originally developed DISC theory as a way to understand normal behavior (which Marston called “emotions”).
+William Moulton Marston originally developed DISC theory to understand normal behavior (which Marston called “emotions”).

-However, Marston’s theory wasn’t used as an assessment to measure behavior until 20 years after it was published, when Walter Clarke used it in his own hiring assessment.
+However, Marston’s theory wasn’t used as an assessment to measure behavior until 20 years after it was published, when Walter Clarke used it in his hiring assessment.
 Clarke used Marston’s theory to validate a hiring assessment he called the Activity Vector Analysis (AVA).

 However, when Clarke created the first version of the AVA he combined Marston’s theory with a separate theory from Prescott Lecky on motivation.

 This means that the first person to create a hiring assessment using DISC theory felt that DISC wasn’t enough on its own to determine if a person would be a good fit for a specific position.
 After all, DISC only measures a person on two dimensions of their behavior.